ivywang-ds/crash-visualization/tricks-in-visualisation/Tips in Visualization.md

-# 2.5 Do's and Don'ts in Visualization
+# 2.5 Tips in Visualization

 ### A General Conclusion